From Loops to Pipelines: Designing Declarative Data Flows in JavaScript

 .map(getName);

 The flow reads as a sequence of rules.
-There is no need to track state or simulate execution.
 You follow the transformations and understand the outcome.

 Choosing Between Clarity and Efficiency